 Just sharing an experience I found slightly amusing and a tad annoying.
 Enjoy.
 I met a lady I knew vaguely via a writing class I used to attend.
 She asked why I’d stopped going to the class.
 I felt I could trust her because she’s disabled, so shared my recent diagnosis.
 This is a rough … More Everyone’s An Expert!

-The verdict is in and after seven hours of assessments, I am officially an Aspie.
+The verdict is in and after seven hours of assessments, I am officially Autistic.
 A High Functioning Asperger on the Autistic spectrum.
 All these years living as a neurotypical (NT) person, suddenly I’m from another world.
 Or am I?
-At the beginning of this blogging process I’d only just begun the diagnostic journey and … More The Colour of Diagnosis
+At the beginning of this blogging process I’d only just begun the diagnostic journey and whilst … More The Colour of Diagnosis

 Siberian isolation is such an apt description I heard mother of actor, Jules Robertson, describe of her son’s autistic life before his role in Holby City.
 In my last blog I asked why people with Autism suffer from isolation and loneliness?
 To even begin with this requires more thought on my own understanding of Autism. … More Cold Isolation